Skip to content

 [...]

-And, you need to ensure that the semantic-release/git plugin will use the SSH protocol.
+And finally, you need to ensure that the semantic-release/git plugin will use the SSH protocol.
 Add the SSH repository URL to your semantic-release configuration in the repositoryUrl option:

 .releaserc